Åboulevard: Memorial

-A pyramidical granite stone in the street side outside No. 16 commemorates an accident that occurred on the night between 26 and 27 November 1812 when a carriage with five women and a boy, on its way from the country house Rolighed into town, fell into the water at Ladegården.
+A pyramidical granite stone in the street side outside No. 16 commemorates an accident that occurred on the night between 26 and 27 November 1812, when a carriage with five women and a boy, on its way from the country house Rolighed drove into town and fell into the water at Ladegården.
 Two of the women drowned.
 Tradition had it that a pointed granite stone was installed in the water at the site of the accident to commemorate the event.
 The stone is an old water level marker.
-The stone used to have a no longer readable inscription reading "26–27 November 1812".
+The stone used to have an inscription, no longer legible, reading "26–27 November 1812".
 When Ladegårds Å was filled to create the current Åboulevard, this memorial was installed between the trees on the boulevard at the site where it formerly stood in the water.

-The artwork City Wall (Bymuren) is designed by Morte Stræd and was installed in connection with the creation of three new urban spaces between the bicycle bridge Åbuen and Rantzausgade in 2011.
+The artwork City Wall (Bymuren) was designed by Morte Stræd and was installed in connection with the creation of three new urban spaces between the bicycle bridge Åbuen and Rantzausgade in 2011.

 Transport

 The bicycle bridge Åbuen was installed in 2008 as part of the Nørrebro Route, a section of Copenhagen's network of super bikeways.
-The super bikeway uses part of the alignment of the abandoned rail line between Nørrebro station and Copenhagen's second Central Station at Axeltorv on its way from Emdrup in the north to Valby in the south.
+The bikeway uses part of the alignment of the abandoned rail line between Nørrebro station and Copenhagen's second Central Station at Axeltorv on its way from Emdrup in the north to Valby in the south.